poonchuanan/tp/docs/DeveloperGuide.md

 This listing feature for the `find` command also uses the lastSeenList which is of ActivityList class.  <br>
 The lastSeenList is the list that the user would see after a `list` command. <br>
+Using the lastSeenList allows users to make changes e.g `delete` command using the numbered index of a single `find` command.

 For example,
-* A `find e/ food` command would go throught the dayMap and add activities containing the keyword/s into the lastSeenList.
+* A `find e/ food` command would loop through the dayMap and add activities containing the keyword/s into the lastSeenList.

-Using the lastSeenList allows users to make changes e.g `delete` command using the numbered index of a single `find` command.

 The editing mechanism is used by the basic find features: `FindDescriptionCommand`, `FindCalorieCommand`, as well as the advanced find features: `FindAllCommand` and `FindEitherCommand` to look for keywords in the list.